- Atarimania hosts the latest beta version (ST/STe - requires a Blitter)

 However, things were very different the next morning: the village simply wasn't the same anymore - many years had passed, all the people had gone and the forest was taking back the land.
 A tree had crushed the church but it wasn't long before I started digging up a grave and fondling a dead corpse - not something I had ever thought about doing before.
 Hang on, I can see a Manor on the hill so let's hope things get better after a good night's sleep?
 Hmm, I bet!

-I am really enjoying this adventure far more than I would have ever excepted.
+I am really enjoying this adventure far more than I would have ever expected.
 It's like a Hammer House Of Horror in both style and stereotypical content plus the graphics are a massive bonus (I hope Stefan continues down this path in the future).
 A wonderful adventure and now I am excited to see what freakish horrors await me in the Manor!!

-Yep, I'm just like a (big) kid at Christmas :-)
+I'm just like a (big) kid at Christmas :-)

 Monday, December 02, 2019